 At one point in the game, players get access to a series of guns that can create, destroy, or manipulate matter.
 You start with a gun that allows you to pick up cubes and place them somewhere else.
 Later on, you’ll be able to wield guns that can grow new cubes or destroy them.

 Antichamber features an enormous world that you’ll have to spend a lot of time exploring.
 The challenging puzzles and the ambient soundtrack make it a true joy to explore this weird world.

-Obduction is a single-player adventure and puzzle video game developed by Cyan Worlds.
-By the time of Obduction’s release, Cyan Worlds already established its name in the puzzle genre with titles like Myst and Riven.
+Obduction is a single-player adventure and puzzle video game from Cyan Worlds.
+By the time of Obduction’s release, Cyan Worlds had already established their name in the puzzle genre with titles like Myst and Riven.
 You can play this game on PlayStation 4, Xbox One, macOS, and Windows.

 You control a character who gets abducted by aliens.
 You find yourself on an alien planet and your ultimate goal becomes to find a way to get back to Earth.
 The game is played from a first-person perspective.
 The environments in Obduction contain both familiar human settings and strange alien landscapes.

 Players navigate the world through a point-and-click system, along with traditional navigation control used in first-person games.
 You have the ability to examine most objects in a full three-dimensional view.